tlissak/apache-config/MySQL.md

 ```
 \bin\mysql_install_db.exe (it will init the data folder)
 ```
+it will create default my.ini at the data folder

 installed service by using cmd.exe with administrator privileges
 ```
 mysqld --install "apms-mysql"